 Umpiring will provide your child with the opportunity to develop some “life skills” that they can take with them throughout their journey in life.

 Umpiring provides your child with the opportunities to exercise social skills such as communication, anger management, and conflict resolution.
 The interaction with other umpires, players, coaches and administrators will help them become more socially competent.
+It will also help them develop their knowledge of the rules of baseball.

 |Division (prior name)||Plate||Base||Total|